 What is a civil union?
 A civil union is a legal relationship between two people that provides legal protections to the couple only at the state level.
 A civil union is not a marriage, though.
 Civil unions do not provide federal protections, benefits, or responsibilities to couples, and a civil union may not be recognized by all states.
-Civil unions were established primarily as an alternative for same-sex couples in states where marriage was unavailable.
+Civil unions, similar to domestic partnerships in some ways, were established primarily as an alternative for same-sex couples in states where marriage was unavailable.

 While same-sex marriage is now legal in all states, following the Supreme Court's 2015 Obergefell v.
 Hodges ruling, many of them began with civil unions.
 Some states that legalized same-sex marriage prior to Obergefell converted civil unions to marriages.